Not what you want?

 Note: This is also a word in Chinese and old Korean Hanja.
 While the meaning is more or less the same, this is not recommended for a wall scroll if your audience is Chinese or Korean.
 This selection is best if your audience is Japanese.

-However, if this is your philosophy, the characters shown here do capture your idea of living for today or living in the moment. 活在今天 literally say "Live in today" and they are grammatically correct in Chinese.
+However, if this is your philosophy, the characters shown here do capture your idea of living for today or living in the moment. 活在今天 says “Live in today,” and they are grammatically correct in Chinese.

 Note: This kind of makes sense in Korean Hanja but the grammar is Chinese, so it’s not that natural in Korean.